apache/incubator-retired-htrace/src/main/site/markdown/index.md

 project.
 To add HTrace to your project, see detail on how to add it as a
 <a href="dependency-info.html">dependency</a>.

-Formally, HTrace was available at org.htrace.
+Formerly, HTrace was available at org.htrace.

 API
 ---